4upz/eecs293/README.md

 # Homework 3 Implementations

 ## ParseState
-`private final class` with a private constructor.
+`final class` with a private constructor.
 Represents the current state of the tree-parsing process
 * success - `private final boolean` denotes whether the parsing process was successful, with a getter
 * node - `private final Node` that is the result of parsing an initial prefix of the list, with a getter,
 * remainder - `private final List<Token>` the part of the initial token list that was left over after parsing the `Node`.
 Getter returns a copy of the private variable